earthly/website/blog/_posts/2021-04-15-wes-mckinney.md

 Wes immediately recognized the issues of modern builds, including the need for better and more scalable tooling for monorepos, the need for reducing duplication, and the need to improve build speeds through the use of distributed compute and distributed caching.

-> I’ve seen the many ways that a large project’s CI/CD systems can hit a scalability wall and bring down the productivity of the whole development team.
+> I've seen the many ways that a large project's CI/CD systems can hit a scalability wall and bring down the productivity of the whole development team.
 In Apache Arrow, with its many programming languages and the need to test a wide variety of integrations in a reproducible way, we created a complex homegrown CI framework to meet our needs.
 Building and maintaining this system has almost been a full-time job.
 When I learned about Earthly, I was excited to see innovative work happening in containerized build and testing automation.
-I’m hopeful that complex projects like ours will be able to save time in the future by building on better off-the-shelf tools like Earthly.
+I'm hopeful that complex projects like ours will be able to save time in the future by building on better off-the-shelf tools like Earthly.

 <p style="text-align: right"> -- Wes McKinney </p>